Skip to main content

 Frequently Asked Questions

-Idols of Ash is a platformer game with horror theme.
+Idols of Ash is a platformer game with horror, fantasy and dark fantasy themes.
 Common tags for Idols of Ash include first-person, 3D, indie, exploration, atmospheric and others.

 Idols of Ash is available on PC, Mac OS, Windows and Linux.